apache/activemq-artemis/docs/user-manual/en/config-reload.md

 by `configuration-file-refresh-period`, with the default at `5000`, in milliseconds.
 These checks can be disabled by specifying `-1`.

+Note that the Log4J2 configuration has its own reload mechanism, configured via its own log4j2.properties file.
+See [Logging configuration reload](logging.md#configuration-reload) for more detail.

 Once the configuration file is changed (broker.xml) the following modules will be reloaded automatically: